-- a) There are no sites that are suitable or available to accommodate the nature and scale of the proposal in or on the edge of a centre in the Retail Hierarchy; and - b) The principal type of retail provision would not have a significant adverse impact on centres in the retail hierarchy including, but not limited to, the Square, Martlesham Heath.
+- a) There are no sites that are suitable or available to accommodate the nature and scale of the proposal in or on the edge of a centre in the Retail Hierarchy; and - b) The principal type of retail provision would not have a significant adverse impact on centres in the retail hierarchy including, but not limited to, the Square in Martlesham Heath, Woodbridge, Felixstowe and the regional town centre of Ipswich.
 Where development is considered acceptable in terms of the town centre sequential and impact tests proposals, it should make a positive contribution towards improving: - i.
-Non-car circulation and pedestrian / highway conflicts; - ii.
+Safe non-car circulation and pedestrian / highway conflicts; - ii.
 The physical and visual integration of out of centre retail and commercial leisure; - iii.
 Green infrastructure supporting healthy lifestyles and social interaction; - iv.
 Accessibility for persons with physical or mental disabilities including dementia friendly environments; and - v.
 Accessible local services.

 The change of use of existing office, industrial and storage floorspace (use classes B1, B2 and B8) to retail or commercial leisure uses will be resisted.
-Such changes of use will only be permitted if the site is surplus to requirements for B1, B2 and B8 uses, as satisfactorily demonstrated by marketing in accordance with Appendix B.
+Such changes of use will only be permitted if the site is surplus to requirements for B1, B2 and B8 uses, as satisfactorily demonstrated by marketing in accordance with Appendix E.